Decision matrix examples: 7 steps to build yours fast

 Eisenhower matrix

 An Eisenhower matrix is a 2x2 grid to help you prioritize tasks by urgency and importance.
-This matrix is helpful if you are juggling a variety of non-similar tasks and need to decide which tasks or initiatives to work on first.
+This matrix is helpful if you are juggling a variety of non-similar tasks and need to decide which to work on first.

 • In the upper left-hand corner, list urgent and important work: These tasks are a top priority.
 Do them now, or as soon as possible.